marysia/marysia.github.io/honesty-steering.md

 We introduce **depth-wise activation steering**—a principled approach to allocating steering strength across layers.
 The key insight: *where* you intervene across the network's depth matters as much as *how much* you intervene.

-Our **Gaussian depth schedule** uses a smooth distribution that concentrates intervention in mid-to-late layers where semantic features are most separable, while avoiding the brittleness of single-layer edits and the dilution of uniform approaches.
+Our **Gaussian depth schedule** uses a smooth distribution that concentrates intervention in middle layers where semantic features are most separable, while avoiding the brittleness of single-layer edits and the dilution of uniform approaches.

 <img src="{{ '/assets/steering/gaussian_depth.png' | relative_url }}" alt="Lying LLM" style="max-width: 100%; height: auto; display: block; margin: 0 auto;">